 Coming to Amsterdam as a specialty coffee devotee and skipping the Scandinavian Embassy is like an art lover not visiting the Van Gogh Museum.
 This sophisticated enclave of Nordic coffee culture is setting high standards for both coffee and food since 2013.
-Scandinavia's best roasters, homemade baked goods and breakfast options are all under one roof, coupled with excellent service and Nordic design.
-Upon visiting the shop during the World Barista Championship 2018 together with Coffee T&I's chief editor Nicole Ou, we were advised on which coffee to opt for according to our breakfast order.
+Scandinavia's best roasters, homemade baked goods and breakfast options are all under one roof at this cafe, coupled with excellent service and Nordic design.
+Upon visiting the cafe during the World Barista Championship 2018 together with Coffee T&I's chief editor Nicole Ou, we were advised on which coffee to opt for according to our breakfast order.
 It is definitely true what they say: "At Scandinavian Embassy coffee and food unite in a intimate Scandinavian setting."!

 Sarphatipark 34, 1072 PB Amsterdam